“Greetings from Dunedin” courtesy of Dunedin Artist Steve Spathelf

 Described by one long-time resident as being like “Mayberry with a twist,” Dunedin is laid back and a little hippie-dippy, certainly not your typical conservative small town. – Keeping the Blue Jays’ annual coastal migration to Dunedin, March 3, 2015

 Dunedin also plays host to the Blue Jays’ class-A Minor League affiliate: the Dunedin Blue Jays of the Florida State League.
 Dunedin Stadium, the current name of the Blue Jays’ spring training ballpark, is situated next to the Dunedin Public Library, just a few blocks south of the downtown core on Douglas Avenue.
 Dunedin Stadium was built in 1990 as a replacement for the original Grant Field, the Blue Jays’ first spring training ballpark which was outfitted with a notoriously rickety wooden grandstand.
 The original Grant Field was built in 1930 an had a seating capacity of 3,417.
 In 1990, the new Dunedin Stadium could hold 6,106 fans.
-Today (2019) the stadium’s capacity if 5,509.
+As of today (2019), the stadium’s capacity is 5,509.
 The newly renovated Dunedin Stadium, scheduled to open in 2020, is projected to have a capacity of 8.500 with 6,500 fixed seats.
 Dunedin is among the smallest spring training destinations in the state of Florida.

 As mentioned previously, the name Dunedin comes from the words Dùn Èideann – the Scots Gaelic term for Scotland’s capital city, Edinburgh.
 You can tell there is a great deal of Scottish influence here, with street names such as Douglas, Scotland, Aberdeen, Highland, and Sky Loch.
 Dunedin has maintained and embraced its Scottish roots; evidence of this heritage can be seen all over town.
 Often the sound of bagpipe music can be heard throughout the city.
 Once a year, Scottish clans descend upon the city for the Dunedin Highland Games.